ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 Every reflective call returns a `std::pair<rtl::error, rtl::RObject>`:

 * `rtl::error` indicates whether the call was successful (`rtl::error::None`) or if an error occurred.

+  * `rtl::error::SignatureMismatch` → provided arguments/signature don’t match with expected signature or any overload.
 * `rtl::RObject` contains the return value if the function returns something, or is empty if the function returns `void`.

 ### Extracting Return Values